Daniel-Nikpayuk/ReadTheTRCReport-Audio-and-Video/video/README.md

 Additional considerations:
 --------------------------

-Keep in mind when listening to these videos, the page ranges given by various narrators do not match the latest version of the Executive Summary.
+When listening to these videos, keep in mind the page ranges given by various narrators do not match the latest version of the Executive Summary.
 To date there have been three versions (that I know of) that have been released, each with different page range metadata.
 The metadata provided in the above videos have been indexed to the July 23rd, 2015 version.
 Although you can likely find all three pdf versions elsewhere, I have archived them here for convenience:

 **Executive Summary - May 31st, 2015 (13MB)**: